azukiapp/azk/docs/content/en/azkfilejs/extends.md

 ## extends

-Allows inherit a system including its settings.
-It is necessary that "parent system" to be valid, i.e., that could be called individually.
-All properties described on "child system", which has the property `extends`, will override the "parent system".
+Allows a system to inherit its settings from another.
+It's necessary that the "parent system" is valid, i.e., that it could be started individually.
+All properties described in the "child system" (which has the `extends` property), will override the ones from the "parent system".

 #### Usage: